EnjoyBacon7/openrag_ghworkflow/docs/features_in_details.md

 > Semantic similarity doesn't always mean relevance.
 Rerankers help refine results and reduce hallucinations by prioritizing the most relevant documents.

 * *Reranker: Documents are then reranked using the multilingual reranker **`Alibaba-NLP/gte-multilingual-reranker-base`** model from Hugging Face.

-### 🔌 OpenAI API Compatibility

-Our RAG pipeline natively supports the **OpenAI API**, ensuring seamless integration with any tool or workflow built around the OpenAI interface.
-This means you can plug it directly into popular frontends like **`OpenWebUI`**—no custom adapters needed.

-Looking to get started?
-Check out the [API documentation](docs/api_documentation.md#-openai-compatible-chat) for full details.